 Emily has published a variety of book chapters and peer reviewed articles and has undertaken peer review work for several journals.

 Emily has also published non-academic writing inspired by her academic research in Bustle, The Mary Sue and elsewhere.
 Together with non-fiction, Emily has published flash fiction, short stories and creative non-fiction in literary journals under a pseud and has worked voluntarily as an Associate Prose Editor at a literary journal.
-Due to her academic interest in popular culture, Emily has been invited to contribute to various media discussions on BBC Radio York, Radio Five Live and multiple podcasts and has been quoted in articles by The Guardian. |
+Emily has been invited to contribute to various media discussions on BBC Radio York, Radio Five Live and multiple podcasts and has been quoted in articles by The Guardian. |